 As the U.S. government’s official web portal, USA.gov (External link) searches across all federal, state, local, tribal, and territorial government websites.
 Most government websites end in .gov or .mil, but many end in .com, .org, .edu, or other top-level domains.

-In support of USA.gov and M-17-06 - Policies for Federal Agency Public Websites and Digital Services (External link), Search.gov maintains a list of all government domains that don’t end in .gov or .mil.
+In support of USA.gov and M-17-06 - Policies for Federal Agency Public Websites and Digital Services (External link), Search.gov maintains a list of all public government domains that don’t end in .gov or .mil.

 How to Update the List